George Weah: 2009–2016

 Weah also remained active in Liberian politics, returning from the United States in 2009 to successfully campaign for the Congress for Democratic Change candidate in the Montserrado County senatorial by-election.
-Some analysts saw these moves as preparation for a repeat run for the Presidency in 2011, and Weah did indeed later announce his intention to challenge Sirleaf in the 2011 election.
+Some analysts saw these moves as preparation for a repeat run for the presidency in 2011, and Weah did indeed later announce his intention to challenge Sirleaf in the 2011 election.
 After a series of failed alliances with other opposition parties, the Congress for Democratic Change chose Weah as its 2011 vice presidential candidate, running with presidential candidate Winston Tubman.
-However, Sirleaf was re-elected, with the Tubman / Weah ticket receiving only 9.3% of the vote.
+The Tubman/ Weah ticket managed to capture 32.7% of the vote in the first round with Sirleaf getting 43.9% of the vote.
+As neither had a majority the election, following the two-round system, proceeded to the next round.
+However, in the second round Sirleaf was re-elected, with the Tubman / Weah ticket receiving only 9.3% of the vote.

-In 2014, he ran for election to the Senate as a Congress for Democratic Change candidate in Montserrado County.
-He was overwhelmingly elected to the Liberian Senate on 20 December 2014.
-Weah defeated Robert Sirleaf, the son of President Sirleaf, becoming the first Liberian international athlete elected to represent a county in the Legislature.
+In 2014, he ran for election to the Senate of Liberia as a Congress for Democratic Change candidate in Montserrado County.
+He was elected to the Liberian Senate on 20 December 2014.
+Weah defeated Robert Sirleaf, the son of President Sirleaf, becoming the first Liberian international athlete elected to represent a county in the legislature.
 He won a landslide victory, receiving 99,226 votes, which represented 78.0% of the total votes from the 141 polling centers, while Sirleaf, his closest rival received 13,692 votes, which is nearly 11% in the election marred only by a low turnout.
 Following his election, Weah only occasionally attended sessions of the Senate and did not introduce or sponsor any legislation.

 2016 presidential bid

-In April 2016, Weah announced his intention to run for President of Liberia in the 2017 elections, standing for the Coalition for Democratic Change.
+In April 2016, Weah announced his intention to run for President of Liberia in the 2017 election, standing for the Coalition for Democratic Change.
 After winning the first round of the 2017 election with 38.4% of the vote, he and Joseph Boakai of the Unity Party went into the second round of the election.
-In the second round, Weah was elected President of Liberia, winning a run-off against Vice President Joseph Boakai with more than 60% of the vote.
+In the second round, Weah was elected President of Liberia, winning a run-off against vice president Joseph Boakai with more than 60% of the vote.

-Presidency
+Presidency (2018–2024)

 Weah was sworn in as president on 22 January 2018, making him the fourth youngest-serving president in Africa, marking Liberia's first democratic transition in 74 years.
 He cited fighting corruption, reforming the economy, combating illiteracy and improving life conditions as the main targets of his presidency.
 Two other world class African strikers, Didier Drogba and Samuel Eto'o, attended the inauguration.
+As President, Weah has come under criticism for inciting violence on opposition candidates including Telia Urey in 2019.
+On 15 August 2022, three senior members of Weah's cabinet were sanctioned by the United States for alleged corruption.